MoU signed for research projects on diseases

 Vice Chancellor / Dean Health Services Academy, Islamabad Dr Shehzad Ali Khan, in his speech said that HSA is already in collaboration with the international medical educational institutions and the Institute of Public Health, Lahore would also get benefit from this opportunity.
 Dr Shehzad said, “After facing dengue and Covid-19 epidemics we reach this conclusion that all the provinces, institutions and the health experts have to gather at one platform and concerted efforts should be made to overcome such crisis.”

-While talking to the participants, Khalid Maqbool said all institutions concerned and medical experts should join hands and work together to foresee the trend and patronage of new diseases in coming years and make some strategy for forecasting and controlling the outbreaks/epidemics.
+While talking to the participants, Khalid Maqbool said all institutions concerned and medical experts should joined hands and work together to foresee the trend and patron of new diseases in coming years and make some strategy for forecasting and controlling the outbreaks/epidemics.
 He said IPH is ready to play its role enthusiastically.